Trial of 3 cops in Floyd killing delayed by COVID diagnosis

 Kueng, who is Black, Lane, who is white, and Thao, who is Hmong American, are charged with willfully depriving Floyd of his constitutional rights while acting under government authority.
 One count against all three officers alleges that they saw that Floyd needed medical care and failed to help.
 A count against Thao and Kueng contends that they didn’t intervene to stop Chauvin.
 Both counts allege that the officers’ actions resulted in Floyd’s death.

 Chauvin was convicted of murder and manslaughter in state court last year and pleaded guilty to a federal civil rights charge.
+He remains in prison.
 Lane, Kueng and Thao also face a separate state trial in June on charges alleging that they aided and abetted murder and manslaughter.
+All three have been free on bail since shortly after they were charged in June 2020.

 Webber contributed from Fenton, Michigan.